pkelling/mathViz/README.md

-mathDisplay is a brackets extension that displays javascript math in an easy to understand way using MathJax.
+mathViz is a brackets extension that displays javascript math in an easy to understand way using MathJax.

 To use, just hit CMD-ALT-M while the cursor is on line line you want.
 For multiple lines, hightlight the equations you want, and hit CMD-ALT-M.